Construction and Classification of Holomorphic Vertex Operator Algebras: Modular invariance and the Verlinde formula

-Now let $V$ be a simple, rational, $C_2$-cofinite vertex operator algebra of central charge $c$ which has only one irreducible module, i.e.\ $V$ is holomorphic and let $G = \langle g \rangle$ be a finite, cyclic group of automorphisms of $V$ of order $n$.
+Now let $V$ be a simple, rational, $C_2$-cofinite vertex operator algebra of central charge $c$ which is holomorphic, i.e. $V$ has only one irreducible module, and let $G = \langle g \rangle$ be a finite, cyclic group of automorphisms of $V$ of order $n$.
 Then for each $h \in G$ there is a unique irreducible $h$-twisted $V$-module $V(h)$ of conformal weight $\rho(V(h)) \in \Q$ and a representation

 of $G$ on the vector space $V(h)$ such that

 for all $k \in G$ and $v\in V$ \cite{DLM}.
 By Schur's lemma this representation is unique up to multiplication by an $n$-th root of unity.
 Setting $h = g^i$, $k = g^j$ we define the twisted trace functions